allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

 as well as avoid passing several String values as method arguments which is generally bad practice and may lead to bugs difficult to track: now if you accidentally swap values upon method call your code won't compile.

-## The left side adapter: REST API
+## The left-side adapter: REST API

 The example service, which will help us depict Hexagonal Architecture, exposes a very simple REST API: as an author, you can create an article